 This is a huge subject with hundreds of error codes, causes and correction combinations.
 But first...

 Be aware, there are bad websites that fake a BSOD screen.
 DO NOT CALL THE NUMBER!
-Real BSOD's do NOT list a phone number.
+Real BSOD's do NOT list a phone number!

 This is simply a scam website with the browser in the full screen mode where the toolbars, addressbar, etc. are hidden.
 Try it, press F11 on the keyboard to see what happens.
 To recover from the full screen mode, simply press F11 again.

-So once they recovered from the full screen mode, they needed to reset the home page and disable/remove the Internet junk that found it's way in.
+Once this customer recovered from the full screen mode, they needed to reset the home page and disable/remove the Internet junk that found it's way in.